 At Riding Mountain National Park they have installed ten sets of pairs throughout the place, and while you could go to the Parks Canada website to find them, we think it’s more fun if you just stumble across them.

-We found these ones during out fat bike adventure, and ended up having lunch on them.
+We found these ones during our fat bike adventure, and ended up having lunch on them while overlooking Clear Lake.

 Admire the Views at Bald Hill

 One of the most difficult hikes in Riding Mountain National Park is the 9km trek out to Bald Hill, but the reward is well worth the challenge.